trudi-group/isds/sites/bitcoin_book/src/pages/layers/network.md

 We need to come up with a workaround, and that workaround is called *flooding*:
 We tell each of our peers about some information, and they then do the same.
 Eventually, the information spreads to all nodes.

 Try it!
 Click on one of the nodes in the network, which will cause it to magically "mine" a block and send it to its neighbors.
+You might want to activate "Slow down on messages" frist (upper right corner) so that you actually get to see the messages.